Thanksgiving is almost here in the U.S., which means homeschooling may take on a different look in the coming weeks.

 - Because learning really does happen all the time.
 Collecting pine cones for a centerpiece is essentially a nature walk, which leads to observations and questions children have about the changing seasons or classifications of trees.
 Volunteering includes learning about the context of the service project.
 This often amounts to "subject area knowledge" in addition to early lessons in civic or community engagement.
 After you've been homeschooling a few years, you realize that so much more "counts" than you thought in the beginning!

 - Because relationships are important.
-I have a small needlepoint canvas an old friend made for me that puts it simply — “People before things.”
-Give your children time to celebrate various aspects of “the holidays” with friends, mentors, teachers, activity leaders, their siblings, and extended family.
-It can be hard to find time to do this at other times of the year, but holiday parties set the agenda for getting together with people who are important to your child.
+I have a small needlepoint canvas an old friend made for me that puts it simply -- "People before things."
+Give your children time to celebrate various aspects of "the holidays" with friends, mentors, teachers, activity leaders, their siblings, and extended family, even if it is virtual.
+It can be hard to find time to do this at other times of the year, but holiday events set the agenda for getting together with people who are important to your child.

 - Because they will grow up.
 That's right.
 Before you realize it, some of those in your young family will be growing up, and "the holidays" will not be downtime the whole time.
 Your teens may be dual enrolled in classes at the community college and have an intense period between Thanksgiving and Christmas when they are studying for exams and finishing papers and projects.
 They may be working extra hours in retail during a busy shopping season.
 They may be working on their Eagle or Gold projects for Scouts, with help from their school friends who have time off until New Year's Day.
 They will eventually get their own apartment or go off to university or work, and they won't be able to get home on all their days off.